cloudhead/http-console/README.md

 > Speak HTTP like a local

-Talking to an HTTP server with `curl` can be fun, but most of the time it's a real `PITA`.
+Talking to an HTTP server with `curl` can be fun, but most of the time it's a `PITA`.

-There are a couple of other projects with the same intention, this one is better.
-Read on.
+`http-console` is a simple and intuitive interface for speaking the HTTP protocol.

+*PS: HTTP has never been this much fun.*

 synopsis
 --------